TO, THE MEMBERS OF SIMPLEX CASTINGS LIMITED

 II) The Company has maintained proper records showing full particulars of intangible assets.

-B. According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular program of physical verification of its Property, Plant and Equipment by which all property, plant and equipment are verified in a phased manner over a period of three years.
+B. According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has a regular program of physical verification of its Property, Plant and Equipment by which all property, plant and equipment are verified in a periodic manner.
 In accordance with this program, certain property, plant and equipment were verified during the year.
 In our opinion, this periodicity of physical verification is reasonable having regard to the size of the Company and the nature of its assets.
 According to the information and explanations given to us no material discrepancies were noticed on such verification.

 D. According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not revalued its Property, Plant and Equipment (including Right of Use assets) or intangible assets or both during the year.